srlabs/golibafl/harness_template/README.md

 ## Harness template
-This directory provides a minimal Go harness for use with our LibAFL fuzzer.
+This directory contains a minimal Go harness designed for use with GoLibAFL.
-Simply implement your harness function and invoke it inside `LLVMFuzzerTestOneInput`.
+To get started, simply implement your custom harness function and invoke it inside `LLVMFuzzerTestOneInput`.